How to Find Government Documents/Information

 Wisconsin documents are shelved on the east end of the Second/Main Floor (just past the Reference Desk).

-International and foreign government publications are located in various Library collcetions, incluidng the 3rd-florr Main Collection and 1st-floor Periodicals; find then through the HALCat (Harold Andersen Library online catalog) for location and call number information.
+International and foreign government publications are located in various Library collections, incluidng the 3rd-floor Main Collection and 1st-floor Periodicals; look for them through the Andersen Library catalog of holdings, Books, Media and More (UW Whitewater) for location and call number information.

 Examples of Frequently Used government information sources

 * means the current edition is at the Reference Desk.
 Documents are in the federal documents shelves unless another location is listed.

 - Budget of the United States Government PrEx 2.8: and online

 - Public Papers of the Presidents AE 2.114: and GS 4.113: and partially online

 - *U.S. Government Manual AE 2.108/2: and online

 - *University of Wisconsin System Budget (Red book) UWS Bud.
 1: (current year online but accessible from a UW campus computer only)